Alphabetical List of Student Organizations

 COLUMBIA LAW WOMEN'S ASSOCIATION

 The Columbia Law School Women’s Association (CLWA) works to advance the position of women in the Law School, legal profession, and society at large.
 CLWA works to foster an inclusive community for women within the Law School and to provide career and academic resources.
-Each year, CLWA conducts a mentoring program where first-year students are matched with second-and third-year student mentors.
-CLWA also hosts academic panels, journal panels, and a Women in Firms panel to give our members advice from a woman’s perspective.
+Each year, CLWA's mentoring program matches first-year students with second-and third-year peer mentors.
+CLWA also hosts academic panels, journal panels, and a Women in Firms panel to give our members insights from a female perspective.
 CLWA invites speakers to Columbia for discussions and forums on important issues such as women in public interest, women on the bench, international women’s rights, feminist jurisprudence, and the balance between professional and family obligations.
-Every spring, CLWA sponsors the Myra Bradwell Dinner, an event to celebrate women in the legal profession and Columbia alumna.
-In 1869, Myra Bradwell was denied admission to the Illinois bar because she was a married woman.
+Every spring, CLWA sponsors the Myra Bradwell Dinner, an event to celebrate women in the legal profession and Columbia alumnae and women in the legal profession.
 Past honorees have included Hillary Clinton, Gloria Steinem, and Geraldine Ferraro.
 CLWA serves as a liaison to alumni and to the administration about issues of concern to women.
 The group also coordinates an outreach program to admitted women students and networks with women’s groups at the University.

 COLUMBIA REAL ESTATE LAW SOCIETY